 Open Doors Coordinated Services Scheduled to Begin

-Voices for Florida is pleased to announce that coordinated services in the Open Doors Statewide Network will begin as early as May 2017 for commercial sexually exploited (CSE) and trafficked children and young adults in five targeted regions across Florida.
+Voices for Florida is pleased to announce that coordinated services in the Open Doors Outreach Network will begin as early as May 2017 for commercial sexually exploited (CSE) and trafficked children and young adults in five targeted regions across Florida.
 This critically needed program has been under development for 3 years and its implementation is the result of collaboration among many partners and stakeholders!
 Thank you to all who have supported and contributed to this effort.

 Frequently Asked Question: What is a Survivor-mentor?

 A unique feature of the Open Doors model is the use of survivor-mentors to build enduring and trusting relationships with victims.
 Survivor-mentors are survivors of significant trauma, which may include commercial sexual exploitation or other forms of trafficking.
 The use of survivor-mentors is a promising practice showing significant progress in increasing CSE victims’ access to services and improving outcomes in other states.
 The Open Doors survivor-mentors will be on-call 24/7/365.

 For more information, contact Robyn Metcalf, Voices for Florida Open Doors Statewide Director, at 850-425-2621.

 A large crowd turned out for the 2017 Anti-Human Trafficking Advocacy Day in Tallahassee.
 Citizens, faith based organizations, agencies, nonprofits, and policymakers came together to raise awareness about human trafficking and victims’ needs.
 As one of the organizing sponsors, Voices for Florida is especially thankful for the event’s legislative hosts and staff, other sponsors, partners, guest speakers, as well as the organizing efforts of Sara Lynn Ard and many other individuals who gave their time to ensure this event exceeded expectations.